getalp/mass-dataset/README.md

 This is the repository for the CMU multilingual speech extension data set presented on the paper entitled *A Large and Clean Multilingual Corpus of Sentence Aligned Spoken Utterances Extracted from the Bible*.

-The data and scripts will be uploaded in the upcoming weeks.

 ## Pipeline

 ### 1) Downloading audio chapters from [bible.is](bible.is).